 - use running water to remove any traces of the chemical from the burnt area

 In cases of sunburn, follow the advice below:

 - If you notice any signs of sunburn, such as hot, red and painful skin, move into the shade or preferably inside.

 - Take a cool bath or shower to cool down the burnt area of skin.

 - Apply after-sun lotion to the affected area to moisturise, cool and soothe it.
-Do not use greasy or oily products.
+Don't use greasy or oily products.

 - If you have any pain, paracetamol or ibuprofen should help relieve it.
-Always read the manufacturer's instructions and do not give aspirin to children under 16 years of age.
+Always read the manufacturer's instructions and do not give aspirin to children under the age of 16.

 - Stay hydrated by drinking plenty of water.

 - Watch out for signs of heat exhaustion or heatstroke, where the temperature inside your body rises to 37-40C (98.6-104F) or above.
 Symptoms include dizziness, a rapid pulse or vomiting.